cooper-ece-366/will-xiao-jaewon/README.md

-# will-xiao-jaewon
+# Project Exempli Gratia
-ECE 366 Spring 2022 -- Will Wu, Xiao Lin, Jaewon Cho
+## ECE 366 Spring 2022

+# What is it?
+An equities portfolio monitoring system.
+This allows you to log in and create a portfolio of equities and cryptocurrencies in order to monitor performance and when to transact: buy/sell.